opengisci/opengisci.github.io/sp25/_posts/2025-02-10-c-github-pages.md

 - Open the GitHub Desktop application.
 - Go to File --> Options and log into your GitHub account.
 - Then go to File --> Clone repository to download your repository to the local computer.
-  - Pay attention to the folder to which you are cloning into.
+  - Pay attention to the folder to which you are cloning into!
 - Open the [Visual Studio Code](https://code.visualstudio.com/) application
 - Open the root folder of your website repository using the explorer (pages) icon at top left.
 You can trust yourself as the author.
 - open the `about.md` file again